 Audi 10V turbo tuning

-So even if the subject is getting rather old and “outdated”, it seems interesting to some – but highly challenging – to get some proper information on the matter of tuning a 10V turbo motor.
+So even if the subject is getting rather old and “outdated”, it seems interesting to some – but highly challenging – to get decent information on the matter of Audi 10V turbo tuning.

 So for the sake of this page, I simply want to try my best, fetching information from different sources, trying to make a holistic view of what is possible with enhancing any 10V turbo motor sticking to it’s mechanical fuel management – the Jetronic on Hitachi MAC control units.